Transient Growth in Stochastic Burgers Flows: Introduction and Problem Statement

 \item when the noise magnitude increases proportionally to the initial enstrophy $\Ecal_0$, the same growth of the expected value of the enstrophy is observed as in the deterministic case; this leads us to conclude that inclusion of stochastic forcing does not trigger any new mechanisms of enstrophy amplification. \end{itemize}

-The remainder of this paper is divided as follows: in the next section we describe our model of noise and discuss some properties of the stochastic solutions; the numerical approach is introduced in Section \ref{sec:numer}, whereas the computational results are presented and discussed in {Section \ref{sec:results}}; conclusions are presented in Section \ref{sec:final}, whereas some technical material is deferred to two appendices.
+The remainder of this paper is divided as follows: in the next section we describe our model of noise and discuss some properties of the stochastic solutions; the numerical approach is introduced {briefly} in Section \ref{sec:numer}, whereas the computational results are presented and discussed in {Section \ref{sec:results}}; conclusions are presented in Section \ref{sec:final}.